Naomi Mitchison: Activism

+Mitchison corresponded with her aunt Elizabeth Haldane, a writer, early suffragist and the first female Justice of the Peace in Scotland, until her death in 1937.
+While Haldane accepted "the restriction of women's activities to the inside, the personal, the domestic" Mitchison considered this view outdated and they often disagreed.

-Mitchison was a Life Fellow of the Eugenics Society.
-She was also a vocal campaigner for women's rights, advocating birth control.
+Mitchison was a vocal campaigner for women's rights, advocating birth control, and was elected a Life Fellow of the Eugenics Society in 1925 before leaving in objection to the group's politics.
 Her own lack of knowledge of birth control (as stated in her memoirs) led to an interest in the causes of birth control and abortion.
 She was on the founding council of North Kensington Women's Welfare Centre in London in 1924.
 Today, she is best known for her advocacy of feminism and her tackling of then-taboo subjects in her writing.
 She was a principal investor in the Partisan Coffee House, a meeting place for the New Left off Soho Square, which functioned in 1958–1962.

 Mitchison was present and supporting a Stop the Seventy Tour rally, aiming to halt the apartheid South African rugby and cricket tours of Britain in December 1969.

 Later life

-Dick predeceased her in 1970, but Naomi remained active as a writer well into her nineties.
-She was appointed Commander of the Order of the British Empire in the 1985 New Year Honours.
+Her husband Dick Mitchison predeceased her in 1970, but she remained active as a writer well into her nineties.
+Mitchison was appointed Commander of the Order of the British Empire in the 1985 New Year Honours.
 In her old age she was anxious and depressed about the future, particularly the misuse of scientific development such as nuclear arms.
 She stated that to experience two world wars in a lifetime was too much.
 On the other hand, she never exhausted the Haldanes' eccentricity, and once remarked in her biography in Who's Who that her recreation was "burning rubbish".

-When asked on her 90th birthday whether she had regrets in life, she replied, "Yes, all the men I never slept with.
+When asked on her 90th birthday whether she had regrets in life, she replied: "Yes, all the men I never slept with.
 Imagine!"

 She died at Carradale on 11 January 1999 at the age of 101, and was cremated at the Clydebank crematorium on 16 January.
 Her ashes were then scattered there.